Terms and Conditions

 6. Processing Your HRP Claim

-1. Submission Timeline: We aim to submit your claim within 14 working days from receipt of all necessary information and Supporting Documents; however, this timeline is not guaranteed.
+Submission Timeline: We aim to submit your claim within 14 working days from receipt of all necessary information and Supporting Documents; however, this timeline is not guaranteed.

-2. Modification or Cancellation: We may cancel, suspend, or modify your claim if we suspect any discrepancies, fraud, or significant errors in the information provided.
+Modification or Cancellation: We may cancel, suspend, or modify your claim if we suspect any discrepancies, fraud, or significant errors in the information provided.

-• If you are already receiving a state pension, HMRC will notify the Department for Work and Pensions (DWP).
+HMRC Processing of HRP Claims: HMRC processes your application and will notify you of its acceptance or rejection.
+Upon acceptance, HMRC will update your National Insurance records with HRP details for the applicable years.
+If you are already receiving a state pension, HMRC will notify the Department for Work and Pensions (DWP).

-• The DWP will inform you of your revised state pension award, including any additional pension benefits to which you may be entitled.
+DWP Processing of Payments: Following notification from HMRC, the DWP will process any necessary changes to your state pension payments.
+The DWP will inform you of your revised state pension award, including any additional pension benefits to which you may be entitled.
+Should the recalculation result in additional tax obligations, HMRC may collect any additional tax due as a consequence.

-5. Client Cooperation: You agree to respond promptly to any inquiries from HMRC, the DWP, or our office to facilitate the processing of your claim.
+Client Cooperation: You agree to respond promptly to any inquiries from HMRC, the DWP, or our office to facilitate the processing of your claim.

 7. Estimated vs. Actual Recovery

-1. Estimates Only: Any online calculators or preliminary assessments provided by us are for estimation purposes only.
+Estimates Only: Any online calculators or preliminary assessments provided by us are for estimation purposes only.

 8. Application, Consent, and Authorisation

-You authorise us to liaise with HMRC, the Department for Work and Pensions (DWP), and any other relevant government body on your behalf in relation to the Claim, including the submission and management of your claim documents, subject always to any specific Letter(s) of Authority and HMRC Form 64-8 you sign.
+2. Consent to Act: You authorise us to liaise with HMRC, the Department for Work and Pensions (DWP) and any other relevant government body on your behalf in relation to the Claim, including the submission and management of your claim documents, subject always to any specific DWP Letter(s) of Authority and HMRC Form 64-8 you sign.

-As part of checking whether you have a valid HRP-related claim, we may need to request a detailed National Insurance Statement of Account from HMRC for specific tax years relevant to your circumstances (for example, based on the years you told us you received Child Benefit or cared for someone, and the year your State Pension started).
+3. National Insurance Statements of Account (SoA): As part of checking whether you have a valid HRP-related claim, we may need to request a detailed National Insurance Statement of Account from HMRC for specific tax years that are relevant to your circumstances.
 If this is needed, we will explain what information is being requested and why, and we will prepare a National Insurance Statement of Account Request & Consent form in your name, limited to those tax years.
 We will not submit this request to HMRC unless it has been signed by you (either electronically, using our approved advanced electronic signature process, or by wet-ink signature in a paper pack).

-5. By submitting an application, you acknowledge that you will be able to review and agree to our full Terms and Conditions, Privacy Notice, and CFA before we proceed with your Claim, and that you understand how our fee works and when it will be charged in the event of a successful outcome.
+By submitting an application, you acknowledge that you will be able to review and agree to our full Terms and Conditions, Privacy Notice and CFA before we proceed with your Claim, and that you understand how our fee works and when it will be charged in the event of a successful outcome.

 9. Cancellation of Your Claim

-1. Right to Cancel: In accordance with the Consumer Contracts Regulations 2013, you have the right to cancel this agreement within 14 days of entering into it, without giving any reason and without incurring any fee.
+Right to Cancel: In accordance with the Consumer Contracts Regulations 2013, you have the right to cancel this agreement within 14 days of entering into it, without giving any reason and without incurring any fee.

-2. After the Cooling-Off Period: After the 14-day cooling-off period you may cancel at any time; however, if a successful outcome (arrears) has already been achieved, the agreed success fee remains payable.
+After the Cooling-Off Period: After the 14-day cooling-off period you may cancel at any time; however, if a successful outcome (arrears) has already been achieved, the agreed success fee remains payable.
 No other cancellation fee applies.

-3. Our Right: We reserve the right to cancel your claim at any time if we suspect fraudulent activity or if the information provided is materially incorrect.
+Our Right: We reserve the right to cancel your claim at any time if we suspect fraudulent activity or if the information provided is materially incorrect.

 10. Data Protection & Compliance